JamiLu/RME/README.md

   - hash() **Use hash based routing**
   - url(manual) **Use URL based routing.
 If manual is true then use Router.navigate to navigate next route.**
   - scroll(auto) **Method sets default level behavior for route naviagation.
 A value true sets the browser to auto-scroll up when navigating to a new resource and a value false will not auto-scroll up.
 Default value is true.**
+* EventPipe **_This class is experimental and might be removed later_**
+- send(event) **Can be used to send a custom event through the EventPipe.
+Method takes one object paremter that must atleast have one attribute "type" otherwise error is thrown**
+- receive(event) **Is used to receive the sent event from the EventPipe.
+Method takes one paramter function which receives an event as parameter.**
 * Key
   - no methods, only **Key** constants for keyevent such as Key.ENTER
 * Cookie